Brainy insights help in becoming a better public speaker as well as in getting a better message to the audience.

 If you want your audience to ‘change the world’

-you need them to go home with this mindset.
+you need them to go home with this combined mindset.
 Then you also can go home, knowing that good things will happen, even while you don’t know exactly which, when, by whom.

 Moreover, people who feel touched during your speech, are through this more open to you and to being touched further on.
 Feeling changed, they also feel motivated towards you.
 For you, it’s doing well through doing good.